james-o-dev/bitburner-scripts/README.md

 	* Only farm hacking experience, does not do hacking or growing.
 	* arg0: Target to farm; Default 'joesguns'
 	* `--kill`: Only kill the running scripts and ends, do not create any more processes.
+* `early-run.js`
+	* Run script for the very early game, before you have enough ram to do `run run.js`
+	* It is `run.js` but for the early game
+	* RAM-inefficient, upgrade RAM and use `run.js` as soon as possible.
+* `early-script.js`
+	* Early game script, combines Grow, Hack, Weaken.
+	* Mostly copied from the Bitburner tutorial example code, with additions (e.g. target argument, toast).
+	* RAM-inefficient, upgrade RAM and use `run.js` as soon as possible.

 ## FAQ